RustFestEU/paris.rustfest.eu/location.md

 ## Conference Venue

 RustFest Zurich will be hosted in the lovely *NO building* of the Swiss Federal Institute of Technology (ETH Zurich), centrally located within walking distance from Zurich Main Station.
-The NO building is the home of the Department of Earth Sciences and *[focusTerra](https://www.erdw.ethz.ch/en/news-events/focusterra.html)* - a free, permanent exhibition the about the geological wonders about our planet Earth.
+The NO building is the home of the Department of Earth Sciences and *[espace saint-martin](www.espacesaintmartin.com/en/)* - a free, permanent exhibition the about the geological wonders about our planet Earth.

 ### Getting there

-The address of the venue is *[Sonneggstrasse 5, 8092 Zurich](https://goo.gl/maps/K5Zb1P8ARdE2)*.
+The address of the venue is *[199 bis, rue Saint-Martin, 75003 Paris](https://goo.gl/maps/pLzwNj7LxgP2)*.

 Zurich has excellent public transport - the venue can easily be reached by tram no. 6, 10 and 9 by exiting the stop "ETH/Universitätsspital".
 Coming from Zurich Main Station ("Zurich HB"), there is also the option to take the Polybahn funicular from "Central" to "ETH Zentrum".
 Look out for the *focusTerra* signs to find the NO building.